mrpowers-io/quinn/README.md

 )
 ```

-Replaces all multispaces with single spaces (e.g. changes `"this has   some"` to `"this has some"`.

 **remove_all_whitespace()**

+Removes all whitespace in a string (e.g. changes `"this has some"` to `"thishassome"`.

 ```python
 actual_df = source_df.withColumn(